SnoopySnipe/project-timetabros/README.md

 ## Beta version features

-- Users can publish their schedules which can be changed at any time
+- Users can publish their weekly schedules which can be changed at any time
 - Users can add in temporary items to their schedules (with an expiry date)
-- Users can add friends manually (such as friend code) or through recommendations by either common friends or similar schedules
+- Users can add friends manually or through recommendations by either common friends or similar schedules
-- Users can create groups which will have a group schedule
+- Users can create groups which will generate one collective schedule using all members' individual schedules
-- Users can create events and invite friends to it
+- Users can create events and invite friends to it; all schedules the users are involved in will reflect this change
 - Privacy settings for who can view your schedule and events

 ## Final version features